Class Registration Form

 Teacher: Deanna Amos

-DeAnna Amos (Mexico, MO) DeAnna Amos is a fiber artist and longtime spinner, weaver and dyer.
+DeAnna Amos is a fiber artist and long time spinner, weaver and dyer .
 She loves to share her experience and knowledge with students of all ages.
 She makes handwoven garments from a variety of fiber and loves to spin and weave and uses dyes to create one of a kind items.
 She uses her experience with goats and goat milk to make the finest goat milk soap and lotion products, and shares her knowledge of essential oils and product creations with her students.

 Skill Level: Beginner